MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 - If this value is specified, only shapes that meet the shape name criteria and also have text that matches the string provided with **ExternalContentMarkingToRemove** will be removed.

 Additionally, if you have custom layouts configured in PowerPoint, the default behavior is that shapes found inside custom layouts are ignored.
-To explicitely remove external content markings from inside your custom layouts, set the **RemoveExternalMarkingFromCustomLayouts** advanced property to **true.**
+To explicitly remove external content markings from inside your custom layouts, set the **RemoveExternalMarkingFromCustomLayouts** advanced property to **true.**

 ##### Find the name of the shape that you're using as a header or footer